 A couple little hints before you get started making mummies faster than an ancient Egyptian:

 - Some apples turn brown (due to oxidation) much more quickly than others after they’ve been peeled.
 Sure, there are various tricks (soaking in an acidic liquid like water with lemon juice, etc.) to keep apples looking fresh longer, but we’re generally in too much of a hurry for that!
 We just recommend that if you’re going to use these Apple Mummies to decorate a fruit tray or as a snack at a party, choose apples that don’t turn brown quite as quickly.
 Granny Smiths, for example, generally start to brown almost immediately, while Pink Ladies and Honeycrisps can sit out for hours and still look pretty fresh.

 Want more really great inspiration for a healthier Halloween?
-You’ve gotta check out our surprisingly easy, monstrously cute Franken-kiwis, our super-simple Ghostly Halloween Fruit Dip, our totally non-scary Apple Monsters, and our post on 17 Spook-tacular, Healthy Halloween Treats, Snacks and Beverages …
+You’ve gotta check out our surprisingly easy, monstrously cute Franken-kiwis, our super-simple Ghostly Halloween Fruit Dip, our totally non-scary Apple Monsters, our ghoulishly clever Spooky Spider Halloween Appetizer Dip, and our festive Halloween Fruit Kabobs.
+And if all that just isn’t enough of a creative jump-start, take a peek at our collections of 31 Halloween Fruit Recipes and also 17 Spook-tacular, Healthy Halloween Treats, Snacks and Beverages …

 Oh – and one more thing.
 About that recipe my son was making with his peeled apples at the beginning of this post?
 Mmmmhmmm … stay tuned … ’cause it’s a really good one that even a kid can make! 😀

 These adorable Apple Mummies are so easy, and a really healthy Halloween treat!
 A perfect fruit snack for parties, fruit trays, or an everyday treat!